Corporate Social Responsibility at Stahl: The Stahl Sustainability StandardScroll down to read more

 Stahl is committed to the goals outlined in the 2015 Paris Climate Agreement.
 In 2015 we set an internal target to reduce scope 1 and 2 CO2 emissions by 10% by 2020, and we expects to reach this goal ahead of time.
 Our improvements in CO2 emissions are driven by sourcing green energy at our European manufacturing sites and by investments designed to realize long term efficiencies.

 Stahl is continuously upgrading its production sites and laboratory facilities in order to achieve energy, waste and water efficiencies that lead to a reduced environmental footprint.
-We report, monitor our activities on a monthly basis and yearly in our Corporate Responsibility & Sustainability Report.
+We report and monitor our activities on a monthly basis and yearly in our Corporate Responsibility & Sustainability Report.

 Trusted Partnerships: Driving change